A Survey on Efficient Vision-Language-Action Models: Efficient Model Design

 \subsection{Model Compression}

-At the forefront of resource-constrained deployment, model compression stands as the cornerstone for efficient VLAs, masterfully distilling voluminous parameter ensembles into streamlined architectures while skillfully enhancing the inference efficiency of VLAs.
 As illustrated in~\cref{fig:modelcompression}, this subsection systematically surveys pivotal techniques, from layer pruning and quantization to token optimization, elucidating their general schemes and how they benefit efficiency to cultivate robust, edge-compatible architectures.~\cref{table:modelcompression} summarizes the representative model compression methods.